CasellaJr/Fed2RC/README.md

 # Overview

-This repository contains the code to run and reproduce the experiments of the Fed2RC algorithm algorithm and baselines.
+This repository contains the code to run and reproduce the experiments of the Fed2RC algorithm and baselines.

 Please cite as: